 1. Bad Domain and Hosting Registrar

-The foremost step to start a blog is to get a Domain Name and Hosting.
-Domain Name represents the Unique Identity of a Blog.
-Whereas, Hosting lets you interact with the online world.
+The foremost step to start a new blog is to get a domain name and hosting.
+A domain name represents the unique identity of a blog.
+Whereas, hosting lets you interact with the online world.

 There are many Web Hosting and Domain Registrar Companies available out there with different pricing.
 However, not all are the same.
-Only a few are capable enough to worth a shot and rely on.
-That’s what bloggers should consider- A reliable Self-hosted Wordpress hosting.
+Only a few are capable enough to be worth a shot and rely on.
+That’s what any beginner blogger should consider- A reliable Self-hosted WordPress and good hosting.

-In most cases, Bloggers tend to minimize their blog initial set up cost.
+In most cases, bloggers tend to minimize their new blog initial setup cost.
 This is where they end up with a bad hosting company just because they don’t want to invest.

-A Bad Domain name, like if it is hard to read, understand, and remember, your audience will be more likely to forget your address.
-This will make it hard for your audience to discuss your blog and share it among their circle.
+A bad domain name, like if it is hard to read, understand, and remember, your audience will be more likely to forget your address.
+This will make it hard for your audience to discuss your blog and share it with their circle.

-A bad web hosting service can lead your site to an alarming response rate, slow loading speed, and ultimately bad search rankings & higher bounce rate.
+A bad web hosting service is the biggest blogging mistake as it can lead your site to an alarming response rate, slow loading speed, and ultimately bad search rankings & higher bounce rate.
 It will result in low blog traffic and ultimately no money.